TechAtikiN/honya/docs/DECISIONS.md

 This document outlines key architectural decisions and technology choices made for the **Honya Books** application.

 ### Frontend
 - `Next.js`: Decided to use Next.js for the frontend because it gives many features out of the box.
-For example: Routing, Caching, Server Actions to efficiently interact with the backend, and many more.
+    - Routing
+    - Caching
+    - Server Actions
 - `React Hook Form`: Used to handle form states with minimal re-renders and pairing it with Zod to validate form data facilitated a better developer experience.

 ### Backend
 - `Go + Fiber`: Fiber offers a quick and minimalistic way to build a RESTful API.
 It's easy to get a middleware up and running with Fiber (*Rate Limiter, Logger, etc*).
 - `Clean Architecture`: Controller, Service, Repository Pattern is used to keep the code clean and maintainable.
 It helps in writing more readable and testable code.
 - `Base Reposiory`: Implemented a *Base Repository* for a better code organization and to avoid code duplication.
 - `AWS S3`: Used to store the book cover images.
-Simpler and cheaper way to store files.
+Simpler and scalable way to store files.
 - `Testing`: Used Testify to write unit tests for the backend that tests controller, service, and repository layers.

 #### Clean Architecture Diagram